 It may come as a surprise to those who are unfamiliar with Phoenix, but the city has a rich arts and culture scene which attracts creative minds from across the valley.
 New arrivals will have a whole host of galleries and museums to explore throughout the city.
 A stroll through the Arts District in the Phoenix suburb of Roosevelt provides a great opportunity to take in street art.
 The First Friday Art Walk in downtown Phoenix is a monthly event where the city comes to life as residents come out in their droves to access special art and photography exhibits.

 Eating out in Phoenix

-Phoenix has worked hard to rid itself of the reputation of having an incredibly insipid food scene and is now said to be a foodie oasis in the Arizona desert.
-Local chefs have become champions of sustainability and work tirelessly to promote the use of fresh, local produce.
-It may come as a surprise to some, but restaurants in Phoenix have become truly innovative in recent years fusing diverse cuisine to create fresh twists on American classics.
+Phoenix is said to be a foodie oasis in the Arizona Desert.
+Local chefs have become champions of sustainability and work tirelessly to promote the use of fresh local produce.
+Restaurants in Phoenix have become truly innovative in recent years fusing diverse cuisine to create fresh twists on American classics.

 The culinary scene in Phoenix is constantly evolving but residents are sure to find an eclectic range of international food offerings here.
-From Korean bao buns and Mexican tacos to slow-cooked BBQ ribs or wood-fired pizza, there are endless options.
-So whichever direction their appetite is dragging them, new arrivals are bound to find something to satiate that craving.
+From Korean bao buns and Mexican tacos to slow-cooked BBQ ribs and wood-fired pizza, there are endless options.

 Nightlife in Phoenix